AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ### All Line Ending Transformations Concern the Index

 Before we look at any specifics, I want to note one **very important detail**: all end-of-line transformations in Git happen when checking files *into* [the index](https://stackoverflow.com/questions/3689838/whats-the-difference-between-head-working-tree-and-index-in-git) (i.e., committing changes) or when checking files *out* of the index (into the working tree).
 The index is what eventually makes its way to your remote repository and has the final say on line endings.

-When normalization is enabled, line endings in Git's index will always be set to `LF`.
-However, depending on some other settings, Git may silently check out files into the working tree as `CRLF` (but this will not pollute `git status` with actual changes).
-We'll learn how this works in the next few sections.
+When normalization is enabled, line endings in Git's index will always be set to `LF` and never `CRLF`.
+However, depending on some other settings, Git may silently check out files into the *working tree* as `CRLF`.
+Unlike the original problem described in this article, this will not pollute `git status` with actual line ending changes—it's mainly done to ensure that Windows developers can take advantage of `CRLF` locally while always committing `LF` to the repo.

+We'll learn how all of this works in the next few sections.

 ### Configuring Line Endings in Git with `core.autocrlf`